rentruewang/mind/code/languages.md

 🛠️ Modern C++ (Old C++, C, Cuda):

 Complicated but useful.
-Super fast (bascially the 1x on benchmarks).
+Super fast (basically the 1x on benchmarks).
 Preferred when **performance** is needed.
 Modern C++ is also pleasant to write, except for debugging template errors.

 Usage: high performance computing, desktop UI, games, improve Python performance, computing bound CLI tools, performant solution for long running tools / services, any sort of low level stuff

 **NOTE** Python and C++ are ubiquitous and don't have a lot of [deficiencies](https://softwareengineering.stackexchange.com/questions/329728/are-design-patterns-frowned-upon).
-They also don't have very few overalpping use cases.
+They also don't have very few overlapping use cases.

 ## Since when do languages of a project matter?